MHickey2/EssenChelle-Oils/README.md

 # Introduction <a name="introduction"></a>

-The EssenChelle Oils site is my 5th Project for the Code Institute and it is a full stack E-commerce site using the Django Framework and it includes Python, JavaScript, CSS, Bootstrap5 and it utilizes Stripe payments.
-It has user authentication and Full CRUD functionality for the products and Blogs.
+The EssenChelle Oils site is my 5th Project for the Code Institute and it is a full stack E-commerce site using the Django Framework and it includes Python, JavaScript, CSS and Bootstrap5.
+It utilizes Stripe payments.
+It has user authentication and Full CRUD functionality for the products and Blogs for the Superuser.
 The website deals with the sale of essential oils and their byproducts.
-The webiste would appeal to people who use or want to know more about Essential Oils.
+The website would appeal to people who use or want to know more about Essential Oils and are interested in buying these products.
 This website has been built for educational purposes and the payment transactions are purely for demonstration only.

 <br/>